 Combi boilers are most suited to homes with 1 bathroom that don’t demand hot water and heating all in one go.
-For those that do have just 1 bathroom a 25kW would be perfect for this size of home if you were to get a new boiler for your central heating system.
+For those that do have just 1 bathroom, a 25kW would be perfect for this size of the home if you were to get a new boiler for your central heating system.

 System boilers, conventional boilers and Regular boilers are known to be efficient and reliable for a larger home that demands a large amount of heating and hot water for a number of baths and showers at once.